sumcoinlabs/sumcoin/doc/tor.md

 configure Tor.

-## 1. Run sumcash behind a Tor proxy
+## 1. Run sumcoin behind a Tor proxy

 The first step is running Sumcoin behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.